jacob404/promod-future/currentbuild/README.txt

 - Survivors will now be forced to pull out their primary weapon (if they have ammo available) when punched by tank.
 - Survivors will no longer "slide" if they are stumbled while in a get-up animation.
 Boomers are an exception and will still push survivors.
 - Potentially fixed Swamp Fever finale bugging out for the 2nd team if the 1st team wipes before starting the finale.
+- Fixed Autocommunicator getting stuck on "Spit on this!"
+- Fixed a bug where infected wouldn't be extinguished when lit on fire.
+- By default, all saferooms will now have the unsilenced uzi and pump shotgun.
+We will be enabling the upgraded weapons based on map balance going into the future.

 4.3.1